March 28, 2019

 Michael brings extensive industry experience having worked in aviation for 40 years, including in civil and military heavy aircraft maintenance repair, overhaul and production manufacturing in Australia and Canada and in Australian government aviation policy and regulatory sectors.
 He is the CASA/Australian representative on the AME working group of the ICAO Competency-Based Training and Assessment Task Force.

-National Industry Coordinator, Communication Electrical & Plumbing Union – Electrical, Energy and Services Division
+National Industry Coordinator, Communications, Electrical and Plumbing Union – Electrical, Energy and Services Division

 The ETU is a union of more than 70,000 electricians, apprentices and electrical workers around Australia.
 It seeks to organise for growth, secure safe workplaces, raise wages, improve conditions, and improve life for all Australians.